 The minimum amount needed for a mortgage down payment will depend on the type of property you’re trying to buy and which mortgage investor is backing your loan.
 Let’s break this down.

 If you’re looking to get a one-unit primary residence – the place where you plan to spend the majority of your time – you’ll normally need a down payment of between 3% –5%.

 There are a variety of 3% down options for conventional loans.
 Let’s run through them.

-Quicken Loans offers a 3% down option generally available for those who make no more than their area median income.
+Quicken Loans offers a 3% down option for clients who make less than 80% of the median income in their area.
 You can also qualify for a 3% down loan if you’re a first-time home buyer, which is defined as someone who has not owned a residential property in the last three years prior to purchase.

 The mortgage investor Fannie Mae also has a special program available for first-time home buyers who purchase one of the foreclosures Fannie Mae owns.
 They can purchase with a 3% down payment and get up to 3% back in closing cost assistance in the form of seller concessions.
 In exchange, you just take a first-time home buyer course.

 To get any kind of conventional loan, you need at least a 620 median FICO® Score.
 Even if you don’t qualify for any of the programs above, in most cases, you wouldn’t be required to make more than a 5% down payment for a conventional loan on a one-unit property.
 Multiple units – up to four – would require a higher down payment.

 An FHA loan requires a median 580 FICO Score and a 3.5% down payment.
 A key advantage of the FHA loan option is that if you have a higher credit score, you may be able to qualify with a higher debt-to-income ratio (DTI).
 This means you could afford more home than you would under other loan options because you could be qualified with a higher monthly mortgage payment.
 This could be an advantage if you needed the space but didn’t have 20% in the bank for a down payment.